 - Trip cancellation insurance will be paid where advance bookings or other discounts are used;

 - Advance bookings and discount airfares will be used where possible and appropriate.
-Where an extended stay is required to qualify for the reduced rates or discount, such additional cost incurred for the extended stay for accommodations and meals will be paid, provided that it is to the advantage of the Town to do so;
+Where an extended stay is required to qualify for the reduced rates or discount, such additional cost incurred for the extended stay for accommodations and meals will be paid, provided that it is to the advantage of the town to do so;

 - When ground transportation to and from the airport or hotel is required, payment shall be covered upon submission of receipts;

-- All kilometres travelled, parking fees, and 407 toll charges shall be reported on the Final Travel and Conference Expense Submission Form, which shall be submitted to the Administrative Assistant to the Mayor, for processing to Payroll;
+- All kilometres travelled, parking fees, and Ontario toll charges shall be reported on the Final Travel and Conference Expense Submission Form, which shall be submitted to the Administrative Assistant to the Mayor, for processing to Payroll;

 - Hotel room accommodation shall be paid at single occupancy rate or at the conference rate for the duration of the event including travel time of up to two days.